Nausicaä of the Valley of the Wind (manga): Localization

 Nausicaä of the Valley of the Wind was initially translated into English by Toren Smith and Dana Lewis.
-Smith, who had written comics in the U.S. since 1982, wrote an article on Warriors of the Wind (the heavily edited version of the film adaptation released in the U.S. in the 1980s) for the Japanese edition of Starlog, in which he criticized what New World Pictures had done to Miyazaki's film.
+Smith, who had written comics in the U.S. since 1982, wrote an article on Warriors of the Wind (the heavily edited version of the film adaptation released in the U.S. in the 1980s) for the Japanese edition of Starlog, in which he criticized what Manson International had done to Miyazaki's film.
 The article came to the attention of Miyazaki himself, who invited Smith to Studio Ghibli for a meeting.
 On Miyazaki's insistence, Smith's own company Studio Proteus was chosen as the producer of the English-language translation.
 Smith hired Dana Lewis to collaborate on the translation.
 Lewis was a professional translator in Japan who also wrote for Newsweek and had written cover stories for such science fiction magazines as Analog Science Fiction and Fact and Amazing Stories.
 Smith hired Tom Orzechowski for the lettering and retouching.

 Studio Proteus was responsible for the translation, the lettering, and the retouching of the artwork, which was flipped left-to-right to accommodate English readers.
 The original Japanese dialogue was re-lettered by hand, the original sound effects were replaced by English sound effects, and the artwork was retouched to accommodate the new sound effects.
 When Miyazaki resumed work on the manga following one of the interruptions, Viz chose another team, including Rachel Thorn and Wayne Truman, to complete the series.
 The current seven-volume, English-language "Editor's Choice" edition is published in right-to-left reading order: while it retains the original translations, the lettering was done by Walden Wong.
 The touch-up art and lettering for the Viz Media deluxe two-volume box set was also done by Walden Wong.

 Eriko Ogihara-Schuck compared the Japanese-language manga and anime with their English translations, and demonstrated that American translations resulted in the "Christianizing of Miyazaki's animism", especially in the film version.
 One cause is the lack of English equivalents for some Japanese concepts; the other is the Judeo-Christian background and idioms of the Western translators, which introduced a dualistic worldview absent in the original.